-Not only is India’s base of digital consumers expanding in size, it is also expanding in spread.
+Not only is India’s base of digital consumers expanding in size, but it is also expanding in breadth.
 Early adopters of digital channels were initially concentrated in big metros, but as smartphone penetration increased and marketplaces strengthened their logistics capabilities, online shopping has become a pan-India phenomenon.

 Today, online apparel shoppers live in more diverse locations - including many Tier II and III cities, resulting in the dispersed set of e-retail hotspots shown on the map.

 With consumers going digital in new geographies, brick and mortar apparel retailers should look at their store footprint and answer two important questions: